ThrunGroup/BanditPAM-python/README.md

 between trees; this matrix is included in `tree-3630.dist`.

 To compute this matrix from scratch, run `python tree_utils.py -d HOC4`.
-Note that this computation takes a while.
+Note that this computation takes several hours.

 ## Required: ELKI Implementation of FastPAM